browserengineering/book/book/glossary.md

 Rendering
 =========

+__Accessibility tree__: A tree representing the semantic meaning of a web page meant for consumption by __assistive technologies__.

+__Canvas__: A conceptual place in which to execute a display list, typically backed by a __surface__.
+Also a web API of the same name that serves the same function.

 __Compositing__: The phase oof a browser rendering pipeline that divides the display list into pieces suitable for rendering into independent __surfaces__ on a __GPU__, in order to speed up animations.

+__Decode__: converting from a compressed format for a resource (such as an an image) into a simpler format in memory (such as a bitmap).

 __Display list__: A sequence of graphics commands explaining how to draw a web page to a computer screen.